 - Corn growth and development occurs in the vegetative and reproductive stages.

-- Different corn plants have different numbers of ears, but some might have 2-3 ears!
+- Different corn plants have different numbers of ears; some might have two to three ears!

 - Silks on corn are essential for pollen from the tassels to fertilize the plant.
 If its too hot, silks can dry out and not fertilize all sites on a corn cob, thus resulting in a gap on the ear of corn where no kernels developed because they weren't fertilized.

 - Different kinds of corn are grown for different uses:

 White Dent Corn — Food

 Popcorn — Yellow, white, microwave

 High Lysine, High Oil — Specific uses for feed or industry